xxnnx/EconomicBotDiscord/README.md

+#Economic Discord Bot

-# **Hello**, I created an economic bot for discord north.
+## **Hello**, I created an economic bot for discord north.
 With it, you can make a role store, issue money, and view the leaderboard by currency.
 You can also build support for your server using tickets.
 To create a new database.
 Just delete mine.
 Launching the bot via "start.bat"

 ## Commands available in the bot: